 With the deadline for primary and secondary school applications fast approaching; we visit the fourth in a series of five articles where Sophie Britten, a trainee solicitor in the Education Law Team shares some tips about the application process.

-Once you have decided which school or schools you would like your child to attend, you will need to look at the admission arrangements for each school so that you can make an assessment as to whether you child is likely to be offered a place at your chosen school.
+Once you have decided which schools you are going to include on your application you must consider the admission arrangements for each to ensure that your child is likely to be offered a place at the chosen school or schools.

-Each school must have its own rules to decide how places are allocated.
-These are known as the admission arrangements and they can usually be found on the school’s website.
-The admission arrangements will set out the number of places available.
-This is known as the Published Admission Number (PAN).
+Each school has its own rules to decide how places are to be allocated, although these rules have to comply with the Statutory Guidance regarding school admissions.
+These rules are known as the ‘admission arrangements’, and can usually be found on a school’s website.
+The admission arrangements set down by the school will also set out the number of places available; which is known as the published admission number (PAN).

 Many parents who are applying for a school place for the first time are surprised to learn that their child may not necessarily be offered a place at their nearest school.
-Many are also in the mistaken belief that attendance at the pre-school or nursery attached to or near to a particular primary school will give them an advantage when it comes to the allocation of places at an over-subscribed school.
+It is also a mistaken belief that a child’s attendance at the pre-school or nursery attached to or near to a particular primary school will automatically offer an advantage when it comes to the allocation of places at an over-subscribed school.

 There are some circumstances where children are given special consideration in their application for a particular school.
 These could be children who have particular medical needs, mobility support needs, special educational needs or social circumstances supported by written evidence from a doctor, social worker or other relevant professional stating that the school is the only school which could cater for the child’s particular needs.
 If you believe your child may fall within this category your evidence must be presented at the time of your application.

 - You must look at the admission arrangements of your chosen on its website